nikcorg/schedule/README.md

 # App builder boilerplate

+After rewriting this boilerplate build and watch scripts over and over again, I've finally compiled it into a cloneable repo.

+Original inspiration from [Task Automation with Npm Run](http://substack.net/task_automation_with_npm_run).
+Lots of improvements and further inspiration from [How to Use npm as a Build Tool](http://blog.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/).

+## How to use

 `npm run test` runs all in `src` which matches `*.spec.js` with [tape](https://npmjs.com/package/tape).

 `npm run build` makes a build with `NODE_ENV=production`.